 The market has fallen all around us.
 But this kind of disaster will surely allow successful brains to rise above the pack.

-Coronavirus has stopped the cruise liner to physically docking into ports.
+Coronavirus has stopped the cruise liner from physically docking into ports.

 Because the spread of the virus on the ship has been so rapid.

 It started with the Diamond Cruise refused permission to dock in Japan.